 The story of Abraham Lincoln and Mary Todd's courtship and marriage is one filled with passion, challenges, and historical significance.
 Their relationship unfolded against the backdrop of a nation grappling with deep divisions, ultimately leading to the Civil War.
-When Abraham Lincoln got married, he was already a rising figure in Illinois politics, and his union with Mary Todd would profoundly impact his life and career.
-To delve into this captivating part of Lincoln's story, it is essential to examine the specific details surrounding his age at the time of his marriage and the broader context in which their relationship evolved.
+Which means when Abraham Lincoln got married, he was already a rising figure in Illinois politics, and his union with Mary Todd would profoundly impact his life and career.
+So to get into this captivating part of Lincoln's story, Make sure you examine the specific details surrounding his age at the time of his marriage and the broader context in which their relationship evolved.
+It matters.

 Abraham Lincoln's Marriage: A Deep Dive